sreehari59/Talenta_QSummitHack/README.md

 # Installation and Setup

+## For the Back End
+Please use the below steps to run the back end code

 - Create an environment and activate it
 - Create `.env` file and update the OpenAI API, Qdrant API Key
 - Setup [qdrant](https://qdrant.tech/).
 Note: I have used qdrant cloud service.
 By setting up the cloud service one would get qdrant_url and qdrant_api_key.
 After uploading the documents to the qdrant cloud one would get the qdrant_collection_name